lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ## Animate the model

-A MD5 animation definition file, like the model definition one,  is composed by a header an different sections contained between braces.
+A MD5 animation definition file, like the model definition one, is composed by a header and different sections contained between braces.
 If you open one of those files you can see a structure similar like this.

 ![MD5 Animation structure](md5_animation_structure.png)
 The first structure that you can find in the animation file, as in the case of the mesh definition file, is the header.
 You can see below header’s content from one of the samples provided: